shaniber/pathfinder_characters/Lighthouse Kid.md

 	Innate Spells
 	-------------
 		Dancing Lights (Evocation) - 1 per day
 		Saves: None
 		DC:
 		Casting: 1 standard action
 		Duration: 1 minute [D]
 		Range: Medium (140 ft.)
 		Components: V, S
 		SR: No
 		Effect: You create up to four lights that resemble lanterns or torches.
 		Target:	Up to four lights, all within a 10-ft.-radius area

 		Ghost Sound (Illusion) - 1 per day
 		Saves: Will disbelief
 		DC: 15
 		Casting: 1 standard action
 		Duration: 4 rounds [D]
 		Range: Close (35 ft.)
 		Components: V, S, M
 		SR: No
 		Effect: Ghost sound allows you to create a volume of sound that rises, recedes, approaches, or remains at a fixed place.
 		Target:	Illusory sounds

 		Prestidigitation (Universal) - 1 per day
 		Saves: See text
 		DC: 15
 		Casting: 1 standard action
 		Duration: 1 hour
 		Range: 10 ft.
 		Components: V, S
 		SR: No
 		Effect: Prestidigitations are minor tricks that novice spellcasters use for practice.
 		Target:	See text

 		Speak with Animals (Divination) - 1 per day
 		Saves:
 		DC:
 		Casting: 1 standard action
 		Duration: 4 minutes
 		Range: Personal
 		Components: V, S
 		SR:
 		Effect: You can ask questions of and receive answers from animals, but the spell doesn't make them any more friendly than normal.
 		Target:	You

 	Sorcerer Spells
 	---------------
 		Level 0
 			Acid Splash (Conjuration)
-	Saves: None	DC: 	Casting: 1 standard action
+				Saves: None	DC:
+				Casting: 1 standard action
+				Duration: Instantaneous
-	Duration: Instantaneous	Range: Close (35 ft.)
+				Range: Close (35 ft.)
 				Components: V, S
+				SR: No
-	SR: No	Effect: You fire a small orb of acid at the target dealing 1d3 points of acid damage.
+				Effect: You fire a small orb of acid at the target dealing 1d3 points of acid damage.
 				Target: One missile of acid
 				DESC: You fire a small orb of acid at the target dealing 1d3 points of acid damage.

 			Arcane Mark (Universal)
+				Saves: None
+				DC:
-	Saves: None	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Permanent
+				Range: Touch
-	Duration: Permanent	Range: Touch	Components: V, S
+				Components: V, S
+				SR: No
-	SR: No	Effect: This spell allows you to inscribe your personal rune or mark.
+				Effect: This spell allows you to inscribe your personal rune or mark.
 				Target: One personal rune or mark, all of which must fit within 1 sq. ft.
 				DESC:  This spell allows you to inscribe your personal rune or mark.

 			Detect Magic (Divination)
-	Saves: None	DC: 	Casting: 1 standard action
+				Saves: None	DC:
+				Casting: 1 standard action
-	Duration: Concentration, up to 4 minutes [D]	Range: 60 ft.
+				Duration: Concentration, up to 4 minutes [D]
+				Range: 60 ft.
 				Components: V, S
 				SR: No	Effect: You detect magical auras.
 				Target: Cone-shaped emanation
 				DESC: You detect magical auras.

 			Detect Poison (Divination)
+				Saves: None
+				DC:
-	Saves: None	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Instantaneous
-	Duration: Instantaneous	Range: Close (35 ft.)
+				Range: Close (35 ft.)
 				Components: V, S
 				SR: No	Effect: You determine whether a creature, object, or area has been poisoned or is poisonous.
 			Target: Or Area one creature, one object, or a 5-ft. cube
 				DESC: You determine whether a creature, object, or area has been poisoned or is poisonous.

 			Mage Hand (Transmutation)
+				Saves: None
+				DC:
-	Saves: None	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Concentration
-	Duration: Concentration	Range: Close (35 ft.)
+				Range: Close (35 ft.)
 				Components: V, S
+				SR: No
-	SR: No	Effect: You point your finger at an object and can lift it and move it at will from a distance.
+				Effect: You point your finger at an object and can lift it and move it at will from a distance.
 				Target: One nonmagical, unattended object weighing up to 5 lbs.
 				DESC: You point your finger at an object and can lift it and move it at will from a distance.

 			Read Magic (Divination)
+				Saves:
+				DC:
-	Saves: 	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: 40 minutes
+				Range: Personal
-	Duration: 40 minutes	Range: Personal	Components: V, S, F
+				Components: V, S, F
+				SR:
-	SR: 	Effect: You can decipher magical inscriptions on objects--books, scrolls, weapons, and the like--that would otherwise be unintelligible.
+				Effect: You can decipher magical inscriptions on objects--books, scrolls, weapons, and the like--that would otherwise be unintelligible.
 Target: You
 				DESC: You can decipher magical inscriptions on objects--books, scrolls, weapons, and the like--that would otherwise be unintelligible.

 		Level 1
 			Magic Missile (Evocation)
+				Saves: None
+				DC:
-	Saves: None	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Instantaneous
-	Duration: Instantaneous	Range: Medium (140 ft.)
+				Range: Medium (140 ft.)
 				Components: V, S
+				SR: Yes
-	SR: Yes	Effect: 2 missiles that do 1d4+1 damage each.
-Target: Up to five creatures, no two of which can be more than 15 ft. apart
+				Effect: 2 missiles that do 1d4+1 damage each.
-	DESC 2:  2 missiles that do 1d4+1 damage each.
+				Target: Up to five creatures, no two of which can be more than 15 ft. apart DESC 2:  2 missiles that do 1d4+1 damage each.

+			Obscuring Mist (Conjuration)
+				Saves: None
+				DC:
+				Casting: 1 standard action
+				Duration: 5 minutes
+				Range: 20ft
+				Components: V, S
+				SR: no
+				DESC: A misty, stationary vapour arises around you obscuring all sight, including darkvision, beyond 5 feet.

 			Protection from Evil (Abjuration)
+				Saves: Will negates (harmless)
+				DC: 16
-	Saves: Will negates (harmless)	DC: 16	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: 4 minutes [D]
+				Range: Touch
-	Duration: 4 minutes [D]	Range: Touch	Components: V, S, M/DF
+				Components: V, S, M/DF
-	SR: No; see text	Effect: This spell wards a creature from attacks by evil creatures, from mental control, and from summoned creatures.
+				SR: No; see text
+				Effect: This spell wards a creature from attacks by evil creatures, from mental control, and from summoned creatures.
 				Target: Creature touched
 				DESC: This spell wards a creature from attacks by evil creatures, from mental control, and from summoned creatures.

 			Shield (Abjuration)
+				Saves:
+				DC:
-	Saves: 	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
-	Duration: 4 minutes [D]	Range: Personal	Components: V, S
+				Duration: 4 minutes [D]
+				Range: Personal
+				Components: V, S
+				SR:
-	SR: 	Effect: Shield creates an invisible shield of force that hovers in front of you.
+				Effect: Shield creates an invisible shield of force that hovers in front of you.
 				Target: You
 				DESC: Shield creates an invisible shield of force that hovers in front of you.

 			Burning Hands (Evocation)
+				Saves: Reflex half
+				DC: 16
-	Saves: Reflex half	DC: 16	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Instantaneous
-	Duration: Instantaneous	Range: 15 ft.
+				Range: 15 ft.
 				Components: V, S
+				SR: Yes
-	SR: Yes	Effect: A cone of searing flame shoots from your fingertips dealing 4d4 points of fire damage to any creature in the effect area.
+				Effect: A cone of searing flame shoots from your fingertips dealing 4d4 points of fire damage to any creature in the effect area.
 				Target: Cone-shaped burst
 				DESC 2:  A cone of searing flame shoots from your fingertips dealing 4d4 points of fire damage to any creature in the effect area.

 		Level 2
+			Continual Flame (Evocation)
+				Saves: none
+				DC:
+				Casting: 1 standard action
+				Duration: Permanent
+				Range: Object Touched
+				Components: V, S, M
+				SR: no
+				DESC: A flame, equivalent in brightness to a torch, springs forth from an object that you touch.

+			Flaming Sphere (Evocation)
+				Saves: Reflex negates
+				DC:
+				Casting: 1 standard action
+				Duration: 1/lvl
+				Range: Med (150')
+				Components: V, S, M
+				SR: no
+				Desc: A burning globe of fire rolls in which

 			Scorching Ray (Evocation)
+				Saves: None
+				DC:
-	Saves: None	DC: 	Casting: 1 standard action
+				Casting: 1 standard action
+				Duration: Instantaneous
-	Duration: Instantaneous	Range: Close (35 ft.)
+				Range: Close (35 ft.)
 				Components: V, S
+				SR: Yes
-	SR: Yes	Effect: You blast your enemies with up to 1 searing beams of fire dealing 4d6 points of fire damage.
+				Effect: You blast your enemies with up to 1 searing beams of fire dealing 4d6 points of fire damage.
 				Target: One or more rays
 				DESC 2:  You blast your enemies with up to 1 searing beams of fire dealing 4d6 points of fire damage.

 DESCRIPTION